dan246/VisionFlow/README_en.md

 ## Contributions & Contact

-If you have any questions or would like to contribute, please feel free to contact me.
-Your input is very valuable and will help improve this project.
+If you have any questions or contributions, please feel free to contact me.
+Your input is very welcome and will help improve this project.
 You can open an issue or submit a pull request on GitHub.
-Alternatively, you can reach me directly using the contact details below.
+Alternatively, you can reach me directly via the contact details provided below.

-Contact: sky328423@gmail.com
+sky328423@gmail.com